vaibhavvikas/stay-sorted-go/README.md

 - /api/houses/create: create a listing for a specific property
 - /api/houses/:house_pid: returns details for a specific property (requires used to be logged in)
 - /api/houses: returns a list of all houses.
+- /api/houses/filter: filters for properties based on various params sucg as city, pincode, min/max price etc.

 ### TODO:
-- /api/houses/search: searches for properties based on location and amenities
 - Reservations related api

 ## License